 AFPF has an interest in this case because it believes judicially-created executive-deference regimes are inconsistent with bedrock separation-ofpowers principles and the text, structure, and history of the U.S. Constitution.
-These executive-branch deference doctrines-Chevron, Brand X, and the like-wrongly place a thumb on the scale in favor of the nation's most powerful litigant (the federal government), rigging the judicial game against the American people.
+These executive-deference doctrines-Chevron, Brand X, and the like-also wrongly place a thumb on the scale in favor of the litigant (the nation's most powerful government), rigging the judicial game against the American people.
 Due process and fairness demand that private litigants should be on equal footing with the government in disputes adjudicated in Article III courts.
-For these reasons, neither Chevron nor Brand X should factor into this Court's resolution of the statutory interpretation question presented; and this Court should repudiate these executive-deference regimes.